Trusted WordPress tutorials, when you need them most.

 Below that, you need to check the box next to the ‘Cached images and files’ option.

 You can also select the ‘Clear cookies and other site data’ option.
-It will delete all cookies stored in your browser storage.
-Doing so will also log out from all websites and end other sessions.
+This will delete all cookies stored in your browser’s storage.
+Doing so will also log you out of all websites and end other sessions.

 Next, click the ‘Clear data’ button, and Google Chrome will clear the browser cache.